nicoespeon/understandlegacycode.com/content/blog/a-process-to-do-safe-changes-in-a-complex-codebase.md

 But any valuable change takes you down to a path of failures 😩

-Say you want to upgrade this dependency.
-You start doing so, but you quickly realize TK: find concrete example.
+Say you want to upgrade your ORM dependency.
+You start doing so, but you quickly realize that there are some breaking changes.
+So you need to change some function calls across the codebase.
+To make it easier, you decide to refactor and extract them somewhere, so you only have one place to change.
+But to do so, you need to adapt each call first…

 Quickly you find yourself sinking into quicksand: **whenever you fix 1 problem, 2 more arise**.